harlan-zw/unlighthouse/docs/content/2.integrations/webpack.md

 ## Configuration

-You can either configure Unlighthouse via the plugin, or you can provide a `unlighthouse.config.ts` file in the root directory.
+You can either configure Unlighthouse via the plugin, or you can provide a [config file](/guide/config/file) in the root directory.

-See [Configuring Unlighthouse](/guide/guides/config) for more information.

 ### Example